OSGeo/OSGeoLive-doc/en/quickstart/otb_quickstart.rst

 * Select an raster image, using :menuselection:`File --> Open Dataset --> /home/user/otb/qb_RoadExtract.tif`
 * Go to the :menuselection:`Learning --> SVM classification`
 * Select the input raster image (Reader0) from the input window selection
-* You can add classes (`Add Class` button), select learning samples by drawing polygons in the
+* You can add classes (`Add Class` button), select learning samples by drawing polygons
 * Go to the :menuselection:`Setup --> SVM` to set the classification algorithm parameters
-* Click on the `Learn` button to create a classification model fron the input learning classes
+* Click on the `Learn` button to create a classification model from the input learning classes
 * Click on the `Display` button to show the result of the supervised classification on the entire image

   .. image:: ../../images/screenshots/800x600/otb-svm.jpg